jrspan/dobbelsteenbep/README.md

 ## Introduction

 ## Software requirements
+The only requirements that are needed for the device are a (stable) bluetooth connection and the ability to execute Python codes.

+Within Python, the following modules are needed:
+- MetaWear
+- NumPy
+- Pandas
+- Matplotlib
+- PyQt5
+- tkinter
+- webbrowser
+- datetime

+Most of these modules are already installed by default.
+If any of these modules are not present or found, the software will fail to start.

 ## Using Die Logging tool
 The die logging tool will provide two files which can be used to obtain results: the raw data of the logged die, and the calibration values.
 Both of these files are needed to accurately calculate the results.